Achieve your CACREP Accredited Masters at Rutgers

 Classes are offered in-person at the Rutgers-Busch campus in Piscataway and the Rutgers-Camden campus or students can take the degree online.
 The preference for one of these options is selected as part of the application process.
 At present, only selected courses are offered at the Camden campus with other courses taken online.

 Students have the option to complete the degree in either two years or three years of study.
 This includes attendance in the summer semester, as certain required courses are offered only in this semester.
-A counseling core of 39 credits gives students a strong foundation in content areas such as theories of counseling, techniques, and methods for counseling individuals and groups, human growth and development and the impact of disabilities, and ethical and legal standards of the profession.
+A counseling core of 39 credits gives students a strong foundation in content areas such as theories of counseling, techniques and methods for counseling individuals and groups, human growth and development and the impact of disabilities, and ethical and legal standards of the profession.
 Students also complete 12 credits in the clinical mental health counseling specialization and 9 credits of clinical experience in the practicum and internship courses.
 Although not accredited in this area, content related to rehabilitation counseling is also part of the degree.

 The required clinical experiences allow students to practice and integrate counseling skills learned in coursework.
 Practicum and internship requirements are completed in-person at an approved agency.
 The practicum consists of at least 100 hours including 40 hours of direct service, and the internship consists of at least 600 hours, including 240 hours of direct service.
 Both are weekday, day time placements.
 The internship, completed in one semester in the spring following completion of the practicum, requires full time work at the agency.